-- 56. In reality, testing and usage by plaintiff of the Product reveals the falsity of the False Claims; the Product readily leave white marks on multiple colors of clothing, whether when directly contacting clothing or when transferred to clothing after application to a user's skin.
-As noted, this exact phenomenon occurred numerous times for Plaintiff after purchasing and using the Product; she found that whether some spray inadvertently got directly on her clothing, or whether the spray was simply transferred to her clothing from her skin after application, it absolutely created white marks on all colors of her clothing. - 57.
-Defendant, as developer, manufacturer, and exclusive seller and distributor of the Product, has been aware since the Product's inception that the False Claims are in fact false that the Product leaves white marks on multiple different colors and is not "invisible." - 58.
-Indeed, Defendant undoubtedly did its own testing of the Product prior to it being offered for sale and, of necessity, such testing would have made Defendant aware that the Product leaves white marks on clothing of all colors and was not "invisible." - 59.
-Despite this, Defendants purposely made the False Claims in order to induce the false belief in consumers that they were purchasing a product that caused no white marks on 100 colors of clothing. - 60.
-Notably, nowhere on the product are there any indications that the product is "Invisible," and/or leaves "no white marks" in comparison to "regular" deodorant or antiperspirant brands.
-Rather, the product simply and unqualifiedly claims to be "Invisible" and/or to leave "no marks," problems and conditions it, in reality, causes. - 61.
-Plaintiff and the class members purchased the Product with no reason to suspect or know that the Product actually caused white marks on clothing. - 62.
-Defendant possessed specialized knowledge regarding the data and information concerning the chemical formula of the Product and whether the Product would, in fact, cause white marks on clothing.
+- 51. In reality, testing of the Product reveals the falsity of the False Claims; the Product readily leave white marks on multiple colors of clothing, whether when directly contacting clothing or when transferred to clothing after application to a user's skin. - 52.
+Defendant, as developer, manufacturer, and exclusive seller and distributor of the Product, has been aware since the Product's inception that the False Claims are in fact false that the Product leaves white marks on multiple different colors and is not "invisible." - 53.
+Indeed, Defendant undoubtedly did its own testing of the Product prior to it being offered for sale and, of necessity, such testing would have made Defendant aware that the Product leaves white marks on clothing of all colors. - 54.
+Despite this, Defendants purposely made the False Claims in order to induce the false belief in consumers that they were purchasing a product that caused no white marks on 100 colors of clothing. - 55.
+Plaintiff and the class members purchased the Product with no reason to suspect or know that the Product actually caused white marks on clothing. - 56.
+Defendant possessed specialized knowledge regarding the data and information concerning the chemical formula of the Product and whether the Product would, in fact, cause white marks on clothing. - 57.
+In fact, the Product is a credence good because its purported "no white marks" benefit cannot be independently assessed or verified by the consumer at the time of purchase, as retailers prohibit a consumer testing the Product on themselves and/or their clothing and the Product is covered by plastic until after purchase. - 58.
+In purchasing the Product, Plaintiff and the class members had no choice but to necessarily and justifiably rely upon the False Claims as accurate.